Topic Areas: Listening, Language, and Speech in Children Who Are Deaf and Hard of Hearing

 • Behavioral and electrophysiologic diagnostic assessment for hearing loss should be submitted to the Hearing, Balance, Tinnitus – Assessment and Intervention: Pediatric topic area.

-• Proposals that focus on counseling should be submitted to the Counseling and Care Work topic area.
+• Proposals that focus on counseling should be submitted to the Counseling, Trauma-Informed, and Contextualized Care topic area.

 About ASHA